 Most mobile devices have a life span of about five years.
 After that point, the devices experience a significant reduction in productivity, have a shorter battery life, and likely won’t be able to run the latest software or receive manufacturer support.
 Plus, since mobile devices tend to take a lot of wear and tear, most employers should expect to upgrade their employees’ mobile devices even more frequently.

 3. Your employees will likely use their work phones for personal tasks.

 If you’re not comfortable with your employees using work cell phones for personal use, a reimbursement or BYOD policy might be a better fit for your team.
-According to a survey by password security company Yubico, almost half of respondents (42%) use work-issued devices for personal tasks.
-Roughly a third of this group use corporate tech for banking and shopping, while 7% visit illegal streaming websites.
+According to a survey by password security company Yubico, almost half of the respondents (42%) use work-issued devices for personal tasks.
+Roughly a third of this group uses corporate tech for banking and shopping, while 7% visit illegal streaming websites.

 Pros and cons of reimbursing employees for their cell phone use (partially or fully)